nikitavoloboev/data/cryptocurrencies/cryptocurrencies.md

 # Cryptocurrencies

-I think [Solana](../databases/blockchain/solana.md)/[Tezos](../databases/blockchain/tezos.md) are the future of digital programmable money if compared to any other coin based on features.
+I think [Solana](../databases/blockchain/solana.md)/[Tezos](../databases/blockchain/tezos.md) are great distributed consensus systems for transacting assets and running code ([smart contracts](https://blog.chain.link/how-to-build-and-deploy-a-solana-smart-contract/)).
+And I find [stable coins](https://en.wikipedia.org/wiki/Stablecoin) (tokens that are pegged to another 'real world currency') and privacy coins ([Monero](monero.md)) to be most interesting use cases of crypto right now.

-It's a matter of time that [Bitcoin](bitcoin.md) won't be used due to its [wasteful & slow transactions](https://www.youtube.com/watch?v=f0HC1Udk6-E) and [horrible PoW consensus algorithm](https://www.youtube.com/watch?v=bBC-nXj3Ng4).
+It's annoying that a lot of [people/projects use these distributed ledgers as ponzi schemes](https://twitter.com/eddyb_r/status/1451679543702478860) or still use super wasteful consensus system ([Bitcoin](bitcoin.md)).

 ## Interesting